reversingentropy/HTX_Test/README.md

 1. **Model Prediction Tasks**
 2. **Link Analysis Tasks**

-Each task group is implemented in a **separate Jupyter Notebook**, containing code, outputs, visualizations, and explanations tailored for both technical and non-technical audiences.
+Each task group is implemented in a **separate Jupyter Notebook**, containing code, outputs, visualizations, and explanations.

 ---